 Julianne G. Crane writes about the RVing and camping lifestyles for newspapers and online sites.
 She was been hooked on RVing from her first rig in the mid-1980s, a grossly under-powered Toyota Dolphin class C motorhome.
 “It was really cute, but it couldn’t climb hills worth a darn.”

-Between 2000-2007, she was a features reporter for The Spokesman-Review newspaper in Spokane, Wash.
+Between 2000-2008, she was a writer for The Spokesman-Review newspaper in Spokane, Wash.
 One of her popular columns was Wheel Life about RVing in the Pacific Northwest.

 She and her husband, Jimmy Smith, keep a homebase in southern Oregon, while they continue to explore North America in their 19-foot 2012 Chalet pop-up hard-sided A-frame travel trailer.
 Over the years they have owned every type of RV except a big class A. “Our needs change and thankfully, there’s an RV out there that fits every lifestyle.”